Enhancing Scene Coordinate Regression with Efficient Keypoint Detection and Sequential Information

 \section{Conclusion}

-In this work, we propose an efficient and accurate SCR system.
-Our approach introduces a unified scene-agnostic module for both scene encoding and salient keypoint detection, enabling the system to prioritize encoding informative regions.
-To strengthen implicit triangulation, we associate keypoints across multiple images to effectively leverage sequential information.
-We further design two relocalization modes: the single-mode, which performs one-shot relocalization with high efficiency, and the sequence-mode, which incorporates temporal information to boost relocalization performance.
+In this work, we propose an efficient and accurate SCR system with a unified scene-agnostic module for scene encoding and keypoint detection, prioritizing informative regions.
+To enhance implicit triangulation, we associate keypoints across images to leverage sequential information.
+Additionally, we introduce two relocalization modes: a high-efficiency single-mode and a sequence-mode that integrates temporal cues for improved accuracy.
 Experimental results demonstrate that our methods significantly improve system performance, achieving remarkable accuracy and efficiency.
-Nevertheless, like other SCR systems, we use a CNN as the backbone, which limits scene point predictions to rely solely on information from a single patch.
-In future work, we plan to explore other architectures like ViT \cite{dosovitskiy2020vit} can capture long-range dependencies between image patches and leverage image global information to some extent.
+Nevertheless, like other SCR systems, we use a CNN as the backbone, which limits scene point predictions to rely solely on information from a single local patch.
+In contrast, ViT \cite{dosovitskiy2020vit} can capture long-range dependencies between image patches and leverage image global information to some extent.
 Therefore, for future work, we suggest training a scene-agnostic ViT encoder to extract feature vectors, enhancing the SCR system’s ability to leverage global image information.